 Kidznotes changes the life trajectory of underserved K-12 students through orchestral training.

 Our program is based on the El Sistema model of youth orchestras, which started in Venezuela and has now spread worldwide.
-We serve kindergarten-7th grade students in Durham and Raleigh, providing 10 hours of music instruction a week free of charge to all participants.
+We provide 10 hours of music instruction a week free of charge to all participants, who are currently in grades k-7th.

 Our vision is to be a catalyst for change that uses music to build a thriving network of children, families, and partners where the passion for music unleashes the human potential to transform lives and communities.
 The foundation of our vision is our commitment to embrace and value diversity, excellence, and collaboration in our daily lives.